Keeping up with and supporting the latest research is part of effective skin cancer care, with diagnostic techniques

-Good skin cancer treatment comes from accurate diagnosis, based on experience and the use of modern science.
-Apart from offering a well equipped laboratory, we ensure you see the leading specialists in London.
+Good skin cancer treatment comes from precise diagnosis, based on experience and the use of modern science.
+Apart from offering the latest equipment, we ensure that you see the leading specialists in London.

-Our consultants diagnostic expertise is well recognised.
-Dr Stevens is a lecturer to the medical profession on non invasive imaging techniques of the skin, such as dermoscopy and confocal microscopy.
+Their patient focus and diagnostic expertise are well recognised.
+Members of our team lecture to the medical profession on non invasive skin imaging techniques, such as dermoscopy and confocal microscopy.

 At a microscopic level, your outer skin is rough and scatters light, making accurate imaging difficult, dermascopes are designed to overcome this.
 Confocal microscopes also eliminate out of focus light, along with increasing image resolution and contrast.

 Used individually, or together, in expert hands these techniques lead the field in diagnosing pigmented and non pigmented skin lesions.
 Unnecessary biopsies are avoided and diagnostic accuracy is enhanced.

 Time is of the essence with any cancer treatment.
-Whether issues are early stage, or more advanced, treatment needs can be lessened by early diagnosis and the likelihood of serious surgery is reduced.
+Whether issues are early stage, or more advanced, treatment needs are lessened by prompt diagnosis and the likelihood of serious surgery is reduced.

 In Depth Consultation